prysmaticlabs/documentation/website/docs/prysm-usage/prysmctl.md

 docker run -it gcr.io/prysmaticlabs/prysm/cmd/prysmctl:latest --help
 ```

-The `—help` flag will provide a list of commands, subcommands, and flags to use.
+The `—-help` flag will provide a list of commands, subcommands, and flags to use.

-Commands can also be found in our [Prysm parameter documentation](https://docs.prylabs.network/docs/prysm-usage/parameters)
+Commands can also be found in our [Prysm parameter documentation](./parameters)

 ### Frequently asked questions